Aligned with ISO 31000

 Act on culture

-Apply leadership behaviors and actions prescribed for each state.
+Apply the leadership behaviors prescribed for each state.
+Culture stops being passive — it becomes a structured response.